-How can parents help?
+How parents can help

 Let the teacher know when you will be able to come to the school – some may come once a fortnight, others during a six-week period and others may be happy to come once or twice a week.
 Any time you can give is valuable and teachers will be happy to suggest activities which would best suit your schedule.
-Help for the Helpers Teachers may hold training sessions to explain how their class is run or how parents can help with a particular course.
-Detailed guidelines for helpers are prepared for some programs.

 In addition, teachers are always happy to answer queries if you need further advice.
 Requests for help in particular activities are often made in the school Newsletter.
 Please do not feel you need wait for such an invitation.
 Your child’s teacher will always be happy to talk with you about ways to in which you could assist.

-Payment Procedures for Excursions, Performances and Camps
+Permission notes for Excursions, Performances and Camps

-Please mark clearly your child's name on all personal belongings, including clothing.
+Please clearly mark your child's name on all personal belongings, including clothing.